Become an ABCD Provider:

 Learn more about how to get involved in CHOICE oral health programs below.

 Katrin Palmer, the ABCD Coordinator for Thurston and Lewis counties, enrolls children into the program by connecting Apple Health-covered children to a dentist, providing oral health education, and assists in appointment scheduling.
-She is also active in both the Lewis and the Mason-Thurston County Oral Health Coalitions to help further improve the oral health care and access in the area.
+She is also available for nutrition guidance to further help improve the oral health of children and their families.
 Contact Katrin at 360-539-7576 Ext.
-103 or email@example.com.
+103 or firstname.lastname@example.org.

 Caroline Sedano, the Reproductive/Maternal and Child Health and Oral Health Program manager works closely with the Arcora Foundation and the Thurston Co.
 Local Impact Network.
 Contact Caroline at 360-539-7576 Ext.
 128 or email@example.com.